-At this stage you can comment on the plan and its policies.
-It is however important to remember that, as the Examiner will only be able to recommend changes to the plan necessary to ensure that it meets the basic conditions, you should consider in particular whether the plan meets those basic conditions.
-The Basic Conditions Statement submitted with the proposed Neighbourhood Plan sets out how the Town Council considers they have met the tests, but you may disagree.
+At this stage you can comment on the Plans and their policies.
+It is however important to remember that, as the Examiner will only be able to recommend changes to the plans that are necessary to ensure that each meets the Basic Conditions, you should consider in particular whether each plan meets those Basic Conditions.
+The Basic Conditions Statement submitted with each Neighbourhood Plan set out how the Parish Council considers it to have met the tests, but you may disagree.

-When making comments you can request that you be notified of Milton Keynes Council's decision under Regulation 19 (making a plan) to make the submitted neighbourhood plan for the Lakes Estate.
+When making comments you can request that you be notified of Milton Keynes Council's decision under Regulation 19 (making a plan) to 'make' the submitted neighbourhood plans for Great Linford North and South.

-I made comments on the draft plan in the November 2013 - January 2014 consultation, do I need to repeat those comments?

-All of the issues raised in response to the pre-submission consultation are included in the Consultation Statement submitted with the Plan.
-As a result, the Examiner will be aware of those comments, so you do not need to repeat comments previously made.
-However if any changes that have been made to the draft Plan since the consultation last year raise new issues or affect the points you made last time, you might want to send in some further comments.
-All comments made at this stage will be sent on to the Examiner.
+I made comments on the draft plan in the previous consultations last year, do I need to repeat those comments?
+All of the issues raised in response to the pre-submission consultation should be included in the Consultation Statement submitted with the Plan.
+However if any changes have been made to the draft Plan since the consultation last year that raise new issues or affect the points you made last time, you might want to send in some further comments.
+All comments made at this current stage will be sent on to the Examiner.